PrestaShop/docs/src/content/1.7/development/Multistore/getting-started/_index.md

 # Getting started

-Before diving into technical aspects of the multistore, this article will show you the basics of setting up multiple shops from your Prestashop's back office.
+Before diving into technical aspects of the multistore, this article will show you the basics of setting up multiple shops from your PrestaShop's back office.

 ## Enabling multistore